MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-streaming.md

 ## Create a Python script using your IDE

-1. Create a Python code that uses SPark Structured Streaming to land data in a lakehouse table
+1. Create a Python code that uses Spark Structured Streaming to land data in a lakehouse table
 1. Save your script as Python file (.py) in your local computer

 ## Create a lakehouse